coreybutler/site-tm/pages/Move Better.md

 ##**AVAILABILITY WILL BE UPDATED [HERE](http://www.tina-michelle.com/availability).**##

-Please contact me directly at tina-michelle@moveyouraxis.com with your preferred time and location.  __*On-site and online Move Better sessions must be reserved by Wednesday, July 2nd.*__  First-come, first-serve.
+Please contact me directly at tina-michelle@moveyouraxis.com with your preferred time and location.  __*On-site and online Move Better sessions must be reserved by Wednesday, July 2nd.*__  First-come, first-served.